 The 3 Types of Hospitality Staff You Need This Holiday Season

-The holidays will be here before you know it and hospitality hiring managers should be gearing up to get additional staff.
-Entering into the season where recruiting workers go into overdrive , it’s going to be even more difficult to find talent.
+The holidays will be here before you know it and hospitality hiring managers are gearing up to get additional staff.
+Going into the seasonal where recruiting workers go into overdrive, it’s going to be even more difficult to find talent.

 According to this employment report from H Careers, the hospitality industry employed 16,256,000 people in the first quarter of 2018.
 That means the labor market will continue to tighten into the holiday season.
-All isn’t lost however.
-You just have to get more creative with your recruiting process, making sure your positions are attractive enough to get the quality workers.
-Here are other key findings from this report you should know about:
+All isn’t lost, however.
+You just have to get more creative with your recruiting process, making sure our positions are attractive enough to get quality workers.
+Here are other key findings from this report to know about:

 - 89% of job seekers say that the reputation of a potential employer plays a big role in their decision to work for them